Ben-Hardy/portfolio/HoCS/readme.md

 to run.
 My original solution was about average for speed, so I came up with the one here.

 I basically took the solution matrix, subtracted one from it, and then converted it to unsigned and it cut runtime down by over two thirds.
-It seemed like such a dumb at the time but it worked.
+It seemed like such a dumb idea at the time but it worked.